philipturner/ARHeadsetKit/README.md

 ## Choosing a Swift Package vs. an Xcode Framework

-You can configure ARHeadsetKit in two ways: as a Swift package or an Xcode framework.
+There are two options for adding a dependency to ARHeadsetKit: a Swift package or an Xcode framework.
 A Swift package is easier to set up, and recommended unless you plan to create Metal shaders.
-An Xcode framework is required for importing ARHeadsetKit's Metal Shading Language [utility functions](docs/articles/metal-utility-functions.md) into your own shaders.
+An Xcode framework is required for importing ARHeadsetKit's Metal Shading Language [utility functions](docs/articles/metal-utility-functions.md).
 In addition, the Xcode framework lets you use ARHeadsetKit's launch screen without breaking the file's connection to this GitHub repository.

-To set up ARHeadsetKit as a Swift package, go to File -> Add Packages and paste this repository's URL.
-To set it up as an Xcode framework, follow ARHeadsetKit's tutorials in Xcode and reach the chapter "Unlocking Everything".
-The first part of that chapter, "Reconfiguring ARHeadsetKit", shows how to set up the Xcode framework.
+To set up ARHeadsetKit as a Swift package, follow the "Adding the Swift package" section of the [quick start](docs/building-documentation.md) guide.
+To configure it as an Xcode framework, follow ARHeadsetKit's tutorials and reach "Unlocking Everything".
+The first tutorial in that chapter is a step-by-step guide to configuring the Xcode framework in a new or existing project.